-Xtra-cab models only: Do not use the second cup holder when you move passenger's seat for rear seat entry.
+Do not use the second cup holder when you sliding the bench seat (regular cab models) or move passenger's seat for rear seat entry (Xtra-cab models).
 The seat may interfere with the second cup holder and the spilled drink may cause a malfunction on the electrical components.